SOLVING THE 1965 EXETER NH SIGHTINGS

 - They don't make any noise.

-- Dark adaptation would make the lights seem brighter, especially if the object was perceived to be larger and more distant.
-Halation
+- Dark adaptation would make the lights seem brighter, especially if the object was perceived to be larger

-(light scattering inside the retina of the eye) would make them seem bigger.
+and more distant.
+Halation (light scattering inside the retina of the eye) would make them seem bigger.

 - The horses would react to anything strange.
-They especially would react to anything resembling a fire, which is a natural hazard to
+They especially would react to anything resembling a fire,

-them.
-I once had a dog howling at a manned hot air balloon passing over the house, so a balloon could cause the
+which is a natural hazard to them.
+I once had a dog howling at a manned hot air

 - Two separate fire balloons are required, one for each of these sightings.